-The following interview has been edited: the media doesn't let me talk about details that matters, for example the millions of dollars I was offered by the Canadian Prime Minister's office, a 'mediation process' as they called it: an act that means everything: the Canadian government is ready to make the Iranian government pay for Ziba's murder, but it's not willing to confront it in any way for Justice.
+The following interview has been edited: the media doesn't let me talk or censors the details that matters, for example the millions of dollars I was offered by the Canadian Prime Minister's office, a 'mediation process' as they called it: an act that means everything: the Canadian government is ready to make the Iranian government pay for Ziba's murder, but it's not willing to confront it in any way for Justice.

 I'll soon write and speak about the Canadian government's 11 years denial of Justice and all the actions that have been intended against me, and in general in Ziba's case to hide the truth and legitimize the Iranian government as well as its judiciary.